techorionai/navigableai-sdk-web/README.md

     method: this.api.sendMessage.method as HTTPMethods,
     url: this.api.sendMessage.url,
     body,
     signaturePayload: message, // Used if shared secret key is enabled.
+Request handles this internally.
   });
 };
 ```